 View your challenge like a customer A good innovation process puts people at its centre.

 When innovating you may be excited by the promise of a new idea, however you must firstly stand in your customers' shoes and view your problem from every angle.
-"Success is not delivering a feature; success is learning how to solve the customer's problem" Fric Ries The Lean Startu Identify your customer Imagine how an end-user would view your problem.
+Identify your customer Imagine how an end-user would view your problem.
 Would a solution to this challenge save them time, money or effort?
 Answering that requires an understanding of the end-user.
 Build a customer profile Consider who your customers are as individuals, their needs and their wants.
 How does it feel to stand in their shoes?
 One valuable resource in creating a profile of an end-user is innovation project members with experience of the end-user pain points.
 Primary research (interviews, focus groups, demographics) and secondary research (surveys, user data and behavioural patterns) all contribute to building a detailed picture of the end-user's perspective.
-Successful innovation comes through insight; the ability to approach a problem in a new way, and transform a challenge into an opportunity.
+"Success is not delivering a feature; success is learning how to solve the customer's problem" Eric Ries, The Lean Startup 02 Step 1 2 Conduct an insights workshop Successful innovation comes through insight; the ability to approach a problem in a new way, and transform a challenge into an opportunity.
 Generating strong insights provides the groundwork for any good idea and you should think of them as 'fuel' for the ideas stage.
 "Finding holistic solutions to sustainability challenges calls for collaboration with unusual stakeholders."
-Cookbook for Sustainable Innovation, 201 Conduct an insights workshop Generate insights Run a workshop to generate insights on your customer.
+Cookbook for Sustainable Innovation, 2017 Generate insights Run a workshop to generate insights on your customer.
 During this workshop you will complete multiple versions of the INSIGHT IDENTIFICATION TEMPLATE.
 Involve your innovation team and external facing colleagues from sales and marketing, customer experience and strategy or business development teams.
 Invite prospective end-users who can contribute direct experiences and views.
 The workshop should be structured and take no more than 4-6 hours.
 A mix of plenary information and guidance, working groups and feedback sessions will keep the event lively and focused.
 Participants should feel free to contribute comments and observations that take the innovation team well beyond their comfort zone, challenging beliefs and assumptions.
 Facillitate Group your participants into perspective teams to consider your agreed challenge from different angles.
 All groups should look to deliver at least one insight (hopefully more) by the end of this workshop.
 During the session, consider the following facilitation points: Cross-pollinate: